IBM-Bluemix-Docs/tutorials/static-files-cdn.md

 {: #static-files-cdn-6}

 1. Go to the catalog in the console, and select [**Content Delivery Network**](https://{DomainName}/catalog/infrastructure/cdn-powered-by-akamai) from the Network section.
 This CDN is powered by Akamai.
 Click **Create**.
 2. On the next dialog, set the **Hostname** to a subdomain in a custom domain that you can control.
-For example if you own the domain `yourdomain.com` choose a Hostname something lik `static.yourdomain.com`.
+For example if you own the domain `yourdomain.com`(You may register new domains through [**Domain Name Registration(DNR)**](https://cloud.ibm.com/docs/dns?topic=dns-register-a-new-domain) if you want to) choose a Hostname something lik `static.yourdomain.com`.
 If you do not control your own domain, no problem, but below you will have limited options - you must choose HTTPS with a `Wildcard` SSL certificate, and instead of accessing the CDN contents through `static.yourdomain.com` use the IBM provided CNAME.
 3. Leave the **Custom CNAME** prefix blank, it will default to a unique name.
 4. Next, under **Configure your origin**, leave **Host header** and **Path** empty.
 5. Select **Object Storage** to configure the CDN for COS.
 6. Set the **Endpoint** to your bucket API endpoint ($PUBLIC_ENDPOINT).
 Above thie was: **s3.us-south.cloud-object-storage.appdomain.cloud**.
 7. Set **Bucket name** to $BUCKET_NAME
-7. Enable HTTP (80)
+8. Enable HTTP (80)
-7. Optionally enable HTTPS (443) for https access.
+9. Optionally enable HTTPS (443) for https access.
 Enable if you do not control the DNS **Hostname** supplied earlier.
    - For **SSL certificate** select **DV SAN Certificate** to use your custom domain.
 If you do not have a custom domain pick the **Wildcard Certificate** option.
-9. Accept the **Master Service Agreement** and click **Create**.
+10. Accept the **Master Service Agreement** and click **Create**.

 ### Access your content through the CDN CNAME
 {: #static-files-cdn-7}